Xapo vs Coinbase (2021): Is Xapo Next Big Thing On The Crypto Market?

 The takers subtract liquidity, so their fees are higher.
 So, makers’ trading fees are between 0.00% and 0.50%, and takers’ between 0.04% and 0.50%.

-On the other hand, Xapo charges an upfront $150 annual fee for all of their services and promises transactions with “no additional fees.”
+On the other hand, Xapo charges an upfront $150 annual fee for all of its services and promises transactions with “no additional fees.”

 Does that mean that transactions for their Bitcoin services will be free of charge?